National Rural Letter Carriers' Association: History

 Free mail delivery began in American cities in 1863 with a limited scope.
 Shortly afterwards, rural citizens began petitioning for equal consideration.
 Postmaster General John Wanamaker first suggested rural free delivery (RFD) of mail in the United States in his annual report for fiscal year 1891.
 It began in 1896 with five routes, and the first rural carriers were paid $300 per year for their services.
 Seven years later, it had expanded to 15,119 routes covering 322,618 miles, however, inadequate pay was still an issue.
 The NRLCA was formed in 1903 at a cost of fifty cents per year in dues to its members.

 In 1906, rural carriers were granted six national holidays.
 Christmas was not one of them, and did not become a holiday for rural carriers until 1923.
 In 1924, a special association committee traveled to Washington, D.C. to lobby for an equipment maintenance allowance (EMA).
 The following year, it became law.
 In 1928, the NRLCA implemented term limits for its officers, however, term limits were repealed in 1932.
 In 1941, tire and gasoline rationing from World War II affected rural carriers.
 NRLCA President Walker gained some exemptions from rationing for rural carriers.
 In 1946, the National Association of Letter Carriers (NALC) expressed interest in incorporating RFD into their union.
 In 1947, the NRLCA declined.

 On January 17, 1962, President John F. Kennedy signed executive order 10988 establishing employee-management cooperation in the federal service.
-Rural carriers selected the NRLCA as their agent, and on July 12, the NRLCA became the first postal union to sign a national exclusive contract with the Post Office.
+Rural carriers selected the NRLCA as their agent, and on July 12, the NRLCA became the first postal union to sign a national exclusive contract with the USPS.
 To qualify, unions needed to demonstrate that they did not discriminate based upon race.
 Thus, the stipulation that only white delegates shall be eligible to seats in the national convention was quietly lifted from article 3 of the NRLCA's constitution without the passing of a resolution or bylaw.
 Separate gender pay was also abolished in a ruling by Attorney General Robert F. Kennedy.